 The service is provided free of charge, and actively promotes patient and public involvement in research.

-If you are interested in finding out more about taking part in research, becoming a Research Ambassador or a Research Reviewer for Hull and East Yorkshire Hospitals NHS Trust (HEY) please contact us and someone in the research office will talk you through the options for getting involved in our research.
+If you are interested in finding out more about taking part in research, becoming a Research Ambassador or a Research Reviewer for Hull University Teaching Hospitals NHS Trust (HEY) please contact us and someone in the research office will talk you through the options for getting involved in our research.